icecave/isolator/README.md

 # Overview

-**Isolator** is a very simple shim class that provides an object-based access mechanism to global functions.
-Any method called on an isolator instance is proxied on to the global function of the same name.

-By using this object based approach instead of calling global functions directly global function calls can be mocked just like any other method.

-The isolator concept came into existence as a method to easy testing in large projects that make heavy use of [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection).
+**Isolator** is a small library for easing testing of classes that make use of global functions.

+A large number of PHP extensions (and the PHP core) still implement their functionality in global functions.
+Testing classes that use these functions quickly becomes difficult due to the inability to replace them with [test doubles](http://en.wikipedia.org/wiki/Test_double).

+**Isolator** endeavours to solve this problem by acting as a proxy between your class and global functions.
+An isolator instance is passed into your object as [dependency](http://en.wikipedia.org/wiki/Dependency_injection) and used in place of any global function calls that you may want to replace at test-time.

 ## Example

-*The following example assumes that you are familiar with principals of Dependency Injection, Unit Testing and Mock Objects.*
+The following class makes use of [file_get_contents()](http://php.net/manual/en/function.file-get-contents.php) to read the contents of a file.

 ```php
 <?php